-- A. If a Proposer's question relates to a proprietary aspect of its proposal and the question would expose proprietary information if disclosed to competitors, the Proposer may submit the question via email to the Solicitations Mailbox, conspicuously marking it as "CONFIDENTIAL."
-With the question, the Proposer must submit a statement explaining why the question is sensitive.
-If the JUDICIAL COUNCIL OF CALIFORNIA concurs that the disclosure of the question or answer would expose proprietary information, the question will be answered, and both the question and answer will be kept in confidence.
-If the JUDICIAL COUNCIL OF CALIFORNIA does not concur regarding the proprietary nature of the question, the question will not be answered in this manner and the Proposer will be notified. - B. Proposers interested in responding to the RFP may submit questions via email to the Solicitations Mailbox on procedural matters related to the RFP or requests for clarification or modification of the RFP no later than the deadline for questions listed in the timeline of the RFP.
+Proposers interested in responding to the RFP may submit questions via email to the Solicitations Mailbox on procedural matters related to the RFP or requests for clarification or modification of the RFP no later than the deadline for questions listed in the timeline of the RFP.
+Once submitted, questions become part of the procurement file and are subject to disclosure; Proposers are accordingly cautioned not to include any proprietary or confidential information in questions.
 If the Proposer is requesting a change, the request must set forth the recommended change and the Proposer's reasons for proposing the change.
 Questions or requests submitted after the deadline for questions will not be answered.
-Without disclosing the source of the question or request, a copy of the questions and the JUDICIAL COUNCIL OF CALIFORNIA's responses will be made available.
+Without disclosing the source of the question or request, a copy of the questions and the JUDICIAL COUNCIL's responses will be made available prior to the proposal due date and time.